 Vector Psychometric Group (VPG) is proud to offer cutting-edge software for web-based data collection and item response data analysis.

 With your renewable VPG subscription, you are entitled to many more benefits in comparison to previous licensing models.
-Click here to view a side-by-side comparison chart of features.
+Click here to view a side-by-side comparison chart of features, including exclusive educator benefits.

 Currently we offer no native Mac version of any of our programs currently available.
 However, if you have a dual-boot set-up or a Windows emulator, any of our programs should run without issues.
 Note that we can only provide support for using the software and are unable to provide guidance on setting up a Mac to allow for a program to be usable.
 Parallels Desktop is the most frequently used of the emulators.
 VirtualBox is a free alternative from Oracle, but it can be very slow compared to Parallels.